-NEVER operate this equipment without proper protective clothing, shatterproof glasses, respiratory protection, hearing protection, steel-toed boots and other protective devices required by the job or city and state regulations.
+■ NEVER operate this generator without proper protective clothing, shatterproof glasses, respiratory protection, hearing protection, steel-toed boots and other protective devices required by the job or city and state regulations.

-NEVER operate this equipment when not feeling well due to fatigue, illness or when under medication.
+■ NEVER operate this generator when not feeling well due to fatigue or illness, or when on medication.